DeveloperFromUkraine/some-repo/src/card/card-header-container/readme.md

-# Card Header Container Component
+## Use

-`Card header container` will serve as a container for card headers.
+  Card header container serves as a container for card headers.
 It will allow for distinction between the title/subtitle and the body of the card

-## Usage
+  ### Card Toolbar
+    - Card header container components should contain only the card toolbar.

+  ### Card Main
+    - Card header should be placed above the card main component.

+  ### Accessibility
+    - Accessibility should be maintained by the component within the card header container component.

 ## API
   ### Selector
     * ign-card-header-container

   ### Export As
     * CardHeaderContainerComponent

 ## Implementation HTML
   <mat-card>